On $k$-Du Bois and $k$-rational singularities: Introduction

 \begin{thmx} Let $X$ be a normal variety with pre-$k$-rational singularities.
 Then $X$ has pre-$k$-Du Bois singularities. \end{thmx}

 As a corollary, we obtain

 \begin{corollaryx} Let $X$ be a variety with strict $k$-rational singularities.
 Then $X$ has strict $k$-Du Bois singularities. \end{corollaryx}

 Using Theorem \ref{theorem:pre-k-rational-implies-pre-k-DB}, one can show that the Hodge-Du Bois numbers of a normal variety with pre-$k$-rational singularities enjoy partial Hodge symmetry (Corollary \ref{cor:Hodge-symmetry}).
 Moreover, the same techniques of the proof of Theorem \ref{theorem:pre-k-rational-implies-pre-k-DB} can be used to study the behavior of pre-$k$-Du Bois singularities under finite maps (Proposition \ref{proposition-boutot-pre-k-DB}).
-Using this, we recover a classical result \cite[Theorem 5.3]{DB} that describes the Du Bois complex for (finite) quotient singularities (Corollary \ref{cor:quotient-singularities-pre-n-DB}).
+Using this, we obtain a hyperresolution-free proof of the classical result \cite[Theorem 5.3]{DB} that describes the Du Bois complex for (finite) quotient singularities (Corollary \ref{cor:quotient-singularities-pre-n-DB}).

 We now proceed to discuss notions that take into account the behavior of the $0$-th cohomology sheaves.
 Despite the validity of the results of Corollary \ref{corollary:k-rational-implies-k-DB}, we stress that the notions of strict $k$-Du Bois and strict $k$-rational singularities are too restrictive for non-lci varieties, and need not be the right definitions of $k$-Du Bois and $k$-rational singularities in general.
 We propose instead the following new definitions.